With the lock-in period in full swing, you’re probably hearing more about Dual Eligible Special Needs Plans (D-SNPs) lately.

 D-SNP prospects are all around you, especially if you work near an urban or generally low-income area.
 If you sell near a large rural area, it will be more difficult to find prospects because CMS won’t allow D-SNPs in counties that don’t have a certain number of doctors.
 It will also be difficult to find clients if you do business near moderately to highly wealthy areas, since the type of prospects you’re looking for wouldn’t be able to afford living there.

-Since welfare and social security disburse payments near the beginning of the month, you should be able to find D-SNP prospects in places where dual-eligibles spend money during the first half of the month.
+Since welfare programs and Social Security disburse payments near the beginning of the month, you should be able to find D-SNP prospects in places where dual-eligibles spend money during the first half of the month.
 During the second half of the month, you should be able to find them at places where dual-eligibles seek assistance.

 First Half of the Month:

-- Dollar stores (i.e., Dollar Tree, Dollar General, and Family Dollar)
+- Dollar stores (e.g., Dollar Tree, Dollar General, and Family Dollar)

 - Thrift shops and flea markets